DavinderSinghKharoud/GoogleBooksAPI/README.md

 ___
 * ### Application Functions
-When user type the text in the search view, and click on the search button.
-Application fetch the books using google books API, parse the JSON data and display in the listView using custom adapter.
+The application fetches the books using google books API, parses the JSON data and displays them in the listView using a custom adapter.
 The book view contains
 1. Image
 2. Title